Ade-yem/E-validify/documentation.md

 # E-validify Project Documentation

+E-validify is a web application that provides email validation services.
+It is built using Python and Flask framework.
+The application allows users to sign up, sign in, and update their profile information.
+It also provides the functionality to delete a user account.

+The application uses a MySQL database to store user information and SQLAlchemy as the ORM.
+The database is accessed through a custom storage class that provides methods for querying, adding, updating, and deleting objects from the database.

+The application uses Flask-Login to manage user authentication and authorization.
+Passwords are encrypted using the md5 algorithm before being stored in the database.

-The E-validify project is a web application that allows users to validate email addresses using the E-mail Check Invalid or Disposable Domain API.
-The application also provides user authentication functionalities such as login, logout, and signup.
-It is built using the Flask web framework, Flask-CORS for cross-origin resource sharing, and Flask-Login for user authentication.
+The email validation service is provided by a third-party API called E-mail Check Invalid or Disposable Domain.
+The API is accessed using the RapidAPI platform.

+The application is structured using the Model-View-Controller (MVC) design pattern.
+The models are defined in separate files and inherit from a base model class that provides common functionality such as saving and deleting objects.
+The views are defined in separate files and provide the endpoints for the API.
+The controllers are defined in separate files and provide the logic for handling requests and responses.

+The application is documented using Swagger.
+The documentation provides information about the endpoints, their parameters, and their responses.
+It also provides information about the data models used in the application.

+Overall, E-validify is a simple and easy-to-use email validation service that provides basic user management functionality.

 ## Table of Contents